cxfcxf/carbonmax/README.md

 #carbonmax
 a graphite client (string based carbon cache agent) for collecting and feeding data to carbon cache

-##config file carbonmax.ini
+##config file config.json
-carbonmax.ini should be placed in /etc/carbonmax.ini or with -inifile flag the example carbonmax.ini is only for deployment of carbonmax through puppet
+config.json should be placed in /etc/carbonmax/config.jsonor with -f flag the example config.json is only for deployment of carbonmax through puppet

-[carbonlink] is for carbonmax(agent) setting
+carbonlink: is for carbonmax(agent) setting

-[resouces] describe the mertic and data which gernated by a system command or a sctipt you can also create a script which will return the data you want to assign to the mertic
+metric describe the metric and data which gernated by a system command or a sctipt you can also create a script which will return the data you want to assign to the metric

 ##how to run or install
 ```
-go run carbonmax.go -loop
 go build carbonmax.go
+./carbonmax
 ```

 ###the agent can be run by cron or daemonlized by supervisord